vmachiel/pythonstuff/README.md

 *tweetdelete*: used to delete old tweets and favs from your twitter profile.
 You chose how many day's worth of tweets you want to keep.

+*redditwiper*: Deletes old posts and comments from reddit.